Key takeaways

 Zepbound is a highly effective medication for weight loss, but results and timing of those results can vary.

-You could start seeing modest weight loss within a couple of weeks of starting Zepbound, but it could take a few more weeks to see very significant results.
+You could start seeing modest weight loss within a couple of weeks of starting Zepbound, but for some people, it can take a couple of months to see very significant results.

-Most people continue losing weight steadily for a little over a year (16.5 months), at which point they generally hit an expected plateau.
-But studies show that staying on Zepbound can help you lose some additional weight, while stopping typically leads to substantial weight regain.
+Most people continue losing weight steadily for a little over a year (16.5 months), with the most noticeable weight loss happening in the first 8–9 months.
+But studies show that staying on Zepbound long term can help you lose some additional weight, while stopping typically leads to substantial weight regain.

 DISCLAIMER